sysbiolux/IDARE/README.md

 There are three options available:
 * Use the Cytoscape Application manager.
 In Cytoscape open `Apps → App Manager → Install Apps` and search for `IDARE`.
 * Download the Jar from the [Cytoscape App store](http://apps.cytoscape.org/apps/IDARE)
-* Download the Jar from the [University of Luxembourg](http://idare-server.uni.lu/IDAREJars/IDARE-1.0.jar) If you download it manually put it into the apps/installed folder of your Cytoscape configuration folder (commonly %HOME/CytoscapeConfiguration/3/apps/installed).
+* Download the Jar from the [Github](https://github.com/sysbiolux/IDARE/releases/download/2.0/IDARE-2.0.jar) If you download it manually put it into the apps/installed folder of your Cytoscape configuration folder (commonly %HOME/CytoscapeConfiguration/3/apps/installed).

 ## Building